5436 Peru St. #1

 1. If you live near a base you can visit the Retirees Services Office… but sadly, they may be short of volunteers and closed when you might need them.

-2. Your local County Veterans Service office may help, but their expertise may be in veterans benefits and programs, not military retiree benefits.
-Do you know the difference?
-Do they?
+2. Your local County Veterans Service office may help, but their expertise might not be in benefits specific to military retirees.

 3. Service Newsletters will inform…if they have a mailing budget; many have gone to email only.
 Moreover, mail for Snowbirds may be returned, or discarded (if it’s sent third-class mail to save $).